Controlling Goos-H\"anchen shifts in phosphorene via barrier and well: Theoretical Model

-We will see how the above solutions to the energy spectrum can be used to deal with different issues regarding the transport properties.
-In fact, these concern the transmission probability and the corresponding GH shift.
+We will explore how the solutions to the energy spectrum can be used to address various questions related to transport properties.
+Specifically, the transmission probability and the corresponding GH shifts will be investigated.